jhadev/bcs-to-sheets/README.md

    - You should see an inquirer prompt, select the option to 'Get A Token From Google'
    - Follow the instructions printed on the command line.

+     **The app isn't verified warning.**

+     > The OAuth consent screen that is presented to the user may show the warning "This app isn't verified" if it is requesting scopes that provide access to sensitive user data.
+During the development phase you can continue past this warning by clicking Advanced > Go to {Project Name} (unsafe).

    - You should receive a code from google to paste back into the command line.
    - If successful, 'token.json' will be created in the root on the project.
    - DO NOT DELETE THIS FILE - unless you want to get a new token for some reason.